dhil/ocaml-multicont/README.md

-guarantees that the original continuation remains cloneable as the call `promote k` deattaches the stack embedded in the continuation object `k`, meaning that the programmer cannot inadvertently destroy the stack by a call to `continue`.
+guarantees that the original continuation remains cloneable as the call `promote k` deattaches the stack embedded in the continuation object `k`, meaning that the programmer cannot inadvertently destroy the stack via a call to `continue`.

 ## Acknowledgements